nishgowda/COVID-19-Mentions/README.md

 ### How to Run:
 - cd into directory
-- python3 news.py < text file > < directory name > (note the this directory will be made in the directory of your python file)
+- python3 news.py (or guardian.py) < text file name > < directory name > (note the this directory will be made in the directory of your python file)

 ### Dependencies
 - requests